philmcminn/new-paper/README.md

 If you _do_ want to fork the repository, then in the top-right hand corner of the main page for the repository, there should be a button named "Fork".
 Click this to fork the repository into your own space.
 The new repository will still be called "new-paper", which you will want to change.

+## Naming Your Repository

-To do this, go the "Settings" tab and rename it.
-Choose a name that is indicative of the paper's *research content*, rather than the conference venue or journal you intend to submit it to.
+In terms of the name of your repository, choose one that is indicative of the paper's *research content*, rather than the conference venue or journal you intend to submit it to.
 For example, "search-based-testability" is a better name than "icse2020".

 For the same reasons as those
 [detailed in the next section](#file-and-directory-naming), choose a name formatted in "kebab-case" (i.e., all lower case with hyphens as word separators).

+GitHub repositories can be re-named at any time.
+To do this, go the "Settings" tab.
+Note that you may need to reclone the repository on your local machine after doing this.

 ## Setting up Your Writing Environment